-76.(1) An annual licence certificate issued to a person must be suitably endorsed to show-

-(a) any conditions, limitations and restrictions imposed on the person by the Council; and

-- (b) any authorisation to practise as a midwife or psychiatric nurse; and - (c) any authorisation to practise in another area of nursing.

-(2) An endorsement authorising a person to practise as a midwife, as a psychiatric nurse or in another area of nursing may be granted by the Council if-

-- (a) the person is the holder of a qualification recognised by the Council in relation to the area of nursing; and - (b) the application for endorsement is made within the period determined by the Council after gaining the qualification.

-(3) An endorsement mentioned in subsection (2) is subject to any requirements of proof of practice determined by the Council.
+- 76.(1) An annual licence certificate issued to a person must be suitably endorsed to show- - (a) any conditions imposed on the person by the council; and - (b) any authorisation to practise as a midwife or psychiatric nurse; and - (c) any authorisation to practise in another area of nursing. - (2) An endorsement authorising a person to practise as a midwife, as a psychiatric nurse or in another area of nursing may be granted by the council if- - (a) the person is the holder of a qualification recognised by the council in relation to the area of nursing; and - (b) the application for endorsement is made within the period determined by the council after gaining the qualification. - (3) An endorsement mentioned in subsection (2) is subject to any requirements of proof of practice determined by the council.